hteumeuleu/caniemail/_features/css-sytem-ui.md

     }
 }
 notes_by_num: {
     "1": "Partial.
-Supports system-ui only.",
+Supports `system-ui` only.",
     "2": "Partial.
-Depends on browser support. system-ui works in all browsers. ui-serif, ui-sans-serif, ui-rounded and ui-monospace are supported on all browsers on iOS and Safari on MacOS."
+Depends on browser support. `system-ui` works in all browsers. `ui-serif`, `ui-sans-serif`, `ui-rounded` and `ui-monospace` are supported on all browsers on iOS and Safari on MacOS."
 }
 links: {
 	"Can I use: system fonts":"https://caniuse.com/extended-system-fonts",